 There are two interrelated instruments utilized for annual reviews.
-Both documents are intertwined with one another and are integral to the tenure and promotion process.
+Both documents are intertwined with one another and are integral to the promotion and tenure process.

-- The Faculty Performance Agreement (FPA) is the annual document negotiated between the department chair and the faculty member that itemizes their responsibilities, goals, and priorities for the upcoming year.
-The overriding factor in determining the activities of each faculty member must be the needs of that faculty member's college, department, and its academic programs. - The Annual Review Document (ARD) is compiled annually by each faculty member as demonstration/documentation of their "progress toward the criteria in the FPA" from the previous year (KSU Faculty Handbook, 3.7.A.).
+• The Faculty Performance Agreement (FPA) is the annual document negotiated between the department chair and the faculty member that itemizes their responsibilities, goals, and priorities for the upcoming year.
+The overriding factor in determining the activities of each faculty member must be the needs of that faculty member's college, department, and its academic programs.

+The Faculty Performance Agreement (FPA) must: